imattau/nostr-community-conventions/README.md

 ## Appendix A: Example Locator Record and Resolution Flow

-This appendix provides a non-normative example demonstrating how NCC-05 is used to publish and resolve an encrypted, identity-bound `ip:port` locator record.

----

 ### A.1 Example scenario

-A user operates a self-hosted service reachable at a dynamic endpoint.
-The service may change networks, addresses, or ports over time.
+A user operates a self-hosted service reachable at a dynamic endpoint that may change networks, addresses, or ports.

 The user wants authorised clients to discover the current endpoint privately, without exposing it publicly or relying on Dynamic DNS.